BueniaDev/Botsashi/README.md

 ## Near-term

-Complete Motorola 68000 support (as of right now, this engine supports only a subset of the M68K instruction set with no interrupts)
+Complete Motorola 68000 support (as of right now, this engine supports only a subset of the M68K instruction set with only basic interrupt support)

 # License